 Sunday January 25

 Annual Board of Directors MeetingThe meeting is held at the Shelter.

 the month June 1-30

 Adopt a Cat MonthJune is “Adopt A Cat” month.
 Many kittens are born in the spring and by summer really need to find a permanent home.

-Arts & Cats CelebrationCome to the shelter and visit with the Cats and peruse a great Art fair.
+Garage SaleCome to the shelter and visit with the Cats and partake in a huge garage sale.

-Holiday BazaarClick on the button below to see a flyer about the Holiday Happenings in November.
+Holiday BazaarStay tuned for a flyer about the Holiday Happenings in November.